 Why Subject Lines Are Personality Signals

 The first five words of a subject line reveal your psychological framing.
-Before a recipient consciously decides whether to open your email, their brain has already categorized the subject line into a pattern: Is this a data claim?
+Before a recipient consciously decides whether to open your email, their brain has already categorized it: Is this a data claim?
 A social approach?
 A novel idea?
 A threat to manage?
-That categorization happens through the same OCEAN personality dimensions that shape how they process all communication.
+That categorization runs through the same OCEAN personality dimensions that shape how they process all communication.

-This means your subject line is not just competing for attention.
-It is being filtered through a personality lens that determines whether the email feels relevant, trustworthy, and worth opening.
-A subject line optimized for open rate in aggregate may actually be optimized for one personality type and actively repelling another.
+Your subject line isn't just competing for attention.
+It's being filtered through a personality lens that determines whether the email feels relevant, trustworthy, and worth opening.
+A subject line tuned for aggregate open rate may actually be tuned for one personality type — and actively repelling another.

 Consider two subject lines for the same offer:

 Neither subject line is better.
 They activate different personality dimensions.
-The question is not "which performs better?" but "which matches the buyer I am trying to reach?"
+The right question isn't "which performs better?"
+It's "which matches the buyer I'm trying to reach?"

 Subject Lines by OCEAN Dimension

 Each OCEAN dimension responds to distinct linguistic signals.
-Here is what each type scans for in a subject line — and examples of language that activates each filter.
+Here's what each type scans for in a subject line — and examples that activate each filter.

 High Openness: Curiosity and Novelty

 These buyers open emails that promise a new way of thinking.
-They are drawn to reframes, unexpected angles, and language that signals the sender sees something others do not.
+They're drawn to reframes, unexpected angles, and language that signals the sender sees something others don't.
 Subject lines that work:

 What to avoid: Overly specific claims, numbered lists, and conventional framing.
 High-Openness buyers scroll past subject lines that feel templated, even if the content behind them is strong.